 Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the materials sector.
 As there is a large number of startups working on a wide variety of solutions, we want to share our insights with you.
-This time, we are taking a look at 5 promising additive manufacturing startups.
+This time, we are taking a look at 5 promising additive manufacturing startups impacting the materials industry.

 Using our StartUs Insights Platform, covering 1.116.000+ startups & emerging companies, we looked at innovation in the field of materials.
 For this research, we identified 134 relevant solutions and picked 5 to showcase below.
 These companies are chosen based on a data-driven startup scouting approach, taking into account factors such as location, founding year, and relevance of technology, among others.
 Depending on your specific criteria, the top picks might look entirely different.

 The Global Startup Heat Map below highlights 5 startups & emerging companies developing additive manufacturing material solutions.
 Moreover, the Heat Map reveals regions that observe a high startup activity and illustrates the geographic distribution of all 134 companies we analyzed for this specific topic.